OpenMS/pyopenms-docs/docs/source/query_msexperiment_massql.rst

         Both dataframes contain the columns:
         'i': intensity of a peak
-        'i_norm': intensity normalized by the maximun intensity in the :term:`spectrum` 'i_tic_norm': intensity normalized by the sum of intensities (TIC) in the :term:`spectrum` 'mz': mass to charge of a peak
+        'i_norm': intensity normalized by the maximun intensity in the spectrum 'i_tic_norm': intensity normalized by the sum of intensities (TIC) in the spectrum 'mz': mass to charge of a peak
-        'scan': number of the :term:`spectrum`
+        'scan': number of the spectrum
-        'rt': retention time of the :term:`spectrum`
+        'rt': retention time of the spectrum
-        'polarity': ion mode of the :term:`spectrum` as integer value (positive: 1, negative: 2)
+        'polarity': ion mode of the spectrum as integer value (positive: 1, negative: 2)

         The :term:`MS2` dataframe contains additional columns:
-        'precmz': mass to charge of the precursor ion 'ms1scan': number of the corresponding :term:`MS1` :term:`spectrum` 'charge': charge of the precursor ion
+        'precmz': mass to charge of the precursor ion 'ms1scan': number of the corresponding :term:`MS1` spectrum 'charge': charge of the precursor ion

         **Returns:**

         ms1_df : **pandas.DataFrame**

-        peak data of :term:`MS1` :term:`spectra`
+        peak data of :term:`MS1` spectra

         ms2_df : **pandas.DataFrame**

-        peak data of :term:`MS2` :term:`spectra` with precursor information
+        peak data of :term:`MS2` spectra with precursor information

 **Example:**